bluefireteam/audioplayers/doc/audio_cache.md

    - assets/explosion.mp3
 ```

-You can optionally pass a prefix to the constructor if all your music is in a specific folder inside the assets folder.
-[Flame](https://github.com/luanpotter/flame), for instance, this example uses the 'audio/' prefix:
+You can optionally pass a prefix to the constructor if all of your audios are in a specific folder inside the assets folder.
+[Flame](https://github.com/luanpotter/flame), for instance, uses the 'audio/' prefix:

 ```dart
     AudioCache player = AudioCache(prefix: 'audio/');